Science

 Objectives

-The main aim of the bachelor's degree in computer science is to prepare students for a master's degree:
+The primary objective of the computer science degree is to prepare students for a master's program:

 • bioinformatics,